STORM-IRIT/Radium-Engine/Docs/model.md

 ### Object manipulation and editable transforms

-Components have an interface through which transforms can be edited with three functions.
+Components have an interface through which transforms can be edited with three functions :
+* `canEdit()`
+* `getTransform()`
+* `setTransform()`

+Each of these functions takes a render object index as argument, as sometimes a component exposes multiple objects whose transform can be edited.
+Function `canEdit()` tells whether a given idnex can be used as a handle for the other two functions.

 ### The system Entity and Debug Display.